-But the fact of the matter is; in this story is Jesus is concerned; if we have a touch of a fever or if we are covered with leprosy.
+But the fact of the matter is; Jesus is concerned; if we have a touch of a fever or if we are covered with leprosy.
 Jesus cares, and that is what we see here.

 I love the picture of verse 31

 Jesus goes to her and takes her by the hand and lifts her up.

 No romping and stomping but a gentle lifting up of one who was afflicted.

 Now the effects of a fever always leave a person feeling drained and tired but we see here Peter’s mother-in-law was made every bit whole even the effects were gone because she gets up and ministered unto them.

 And at even, when the sun did set, they brought unto him all that were diseased, and them that were possessed with devils.
 And all the city was gathered together at the door.
 And he healed many that were sick of divers diseases, and cast out many devils; and suffered not the devils to speak, because they knew him.

 As you can see this is the same day.
 It has been a long one but Jesus does not send them away but continues to show compassion and give of himself.